 Apart from the breathtaking scenery, trekking in Hong Kong can be a great fitness activity, as well as a way of making friends.
 The day that I met with the Trampers, we were hiking Yung Shue O to Hoi Ha, near Sai Kung Town.
 The group was made up of fifteen people, ranging in age from eight

-The trails in Hong Kong are well mapped and marked, with degree of difficulty readily available.
-So, it is easy for you to find a rout and a distance, which fits your level of physical fitness.
-Our trek began with a forty-minute climb up the Jacob’s ladder to Au Mun.
+The trails in Hong Kong are well mapped and marked, with a degree of difficulty readily available.
+So, it is easy for you to find a route and a distance, which fits your level of physical fitness.
+Our trek began with a forty-minute climb up Jacob’s ladder to Au Mun.

 This was a paved staircase, built into the side of the mountain.
 It was extremely difficult, but hikers were free to stop, drink water, or rest where needed.
 Not wanting to lose my macho façade, I tried to keep up with the leaders.
 When I got to the top, I was completely out of breath, and very concerned about altitude sickness.